 4. I don’t have much time until my GMAT, can I still use Kaplan?

 Kaplan is flexible in terms of which features you purchase and how you use the materials.
 They offer 4 months of online access to content, which is similar to many of their competitors.
-However, if you’re just looking for access to practice questions and practice tests, Kaplan can be a good option.
+However, if you’re just looking for access to Kaplan GMAT practice tests and practice questions, then Kaplan can be a good option.

 Access to the Qbank starts at just $99 for 3 months, and you can customize which kinds of questions they focus on.